python/cpython/Doc/faq/programming.rst

 How do I cache method calls?
 ----------------------------

-The two principal tools for caching methods are :functools:`cached_property` and :functools:`lru_cache`.
+The two principal tools for caching methods are :func:`functools.cached_property` and :func:`functools.lru_cache`.
 The former stores results at the instance level and the latter at the class level.

 The *cached_property* approach only works with methods that do not take any arguments.
 It does not create a reference to the instance.
 The